SoyaBean123456/FinanceApp-Hack-Roll-2020/README.md

 # Financial_App - Contributed In Performing Classification Data Mining Analysis With R

-App development using flutter, dialogflow and firebase for the upcoming Hack&Roll2020!!
+App development using flutter, dialogflow, R and firebase for the upcoming Hack&Roll2020!!

 cheers many more commits coming up!!